ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 <nimble-table>
     <nimble-table-column-icon field-name="status">
         Status
-        <nimble-mapping-icon key="fail" icon="nimble-icon-xmark" severity="error" label="Failed"></nimble-mapping-icon>
+        <nimble-mapping-icon key-string="fail" icon="nimble-icon-xmark" severity="error" label="Failed"></nimble-mapping-icon>
-        <nimble-mapping-icon key="error" icon="nimble-icon-xmark" severity="error" label="Errored"></nimble-mapping-icon>
+        <nimble-mapping-icon key-string="error" icon="nimble-icon-xmark" severity="error" label="Errored"></nimble-mapping-icon>
-        <nimble-mapping-icon key="pass" icon="nimble-icon-check" severity="success" label="Passed"></nimble-mapping-icon>
+        <nimble-mapping-icon key-string="pass" icon="nimble-icon-check" severity="success" label="Passed"></nimble-mapping-icon>
-        <nimble-mapping-spinner key="running" label="Running"></nimble-mapping-spinner>
+        <nimble-mapping-spinner key-string="running" label="Running"></nimble-mapping-spinner>
     </nimble-table-column-icon>
     <nimble-table-column-mapping field-name="errorCode">
         Error Code
-        <nimble-mapping-text key="1" label="A bad thing happened"></nimble-mapping-text>
+        <nimble-mapping-text key-number="1" label="A bad thing happened"></nimble-mapping-text>
-        <nimble-mapping-text key="2" label="A worse thing happened"></nimble-mapping-text>
+        <nimble-mapping-text key-number="2" label="A worse thing happened"></nimble-mapping-text>
-        <nimble-mapping-text key="3" label="A terrible thing happened"></nimble-mapping-text>
+        <nimble-mapping-text key-number="3" label="A terrible thing happened"></nimble-mapping-text>
     </nimble-table-column-mapping>
     <nimble-table-column-icon field-name="archived">
         Archived
-        <nimble-mapping-icon key="true" icon="nimble-icon-database" label="Archived"></nimble-mapping-icon>
+        <nimble-mapping-icon key-boolean="true" icon="nimble-icon-database" label="Archived"></nimble-mapping-icon>
     </nimble-table-column-icon>
 </nimble-table>
 ```

-Note that the `key` attribute values are always given as strings.
-In the case of boolean or number mappings, this value is parsed to the appropriate type, so that it can properly be compared to the values from the row records.
+Note that the key value must be assigned to one of three typed attributes: `key-string`, `key-number`, or `key-boolean`.
+Having three separate, typed attributes is necessary to support this API in Blazor.

 When none of the given mappings match the record value for a cell, that cell will be empty.
 Alternatively, if one of the mappings has the `default` attribute, it will match when no other mappings have.
 This is equivalent to the `placeholder` configuration we provide on `nimble-table-column-text` and `nimble-table-column-anchor`.

 If multiple mappings in a column have the same key, an error flag will be set on the table's validity object.

+If a mapping specifies more than one key, an error flag will be set on the table's validity object.

 If an invalid `icon` value is passed to `nimble-mapping-icon`, an error flag will be set on the table's validity object.
 An invalid `icon` value is any element that cannot be resolved or that does not derive from `Icon`.